reactioncommerce/reaction-docs/developer/contributing.md

 -   All new methods and files have jsdoc summaries, as outlined in [JSDoc guide](https://github.com/reactioncommerce/reaction-jsdoc#how-to-write-docs).
 -   All folders, variables, method names follow naming conventions, outlined in [Reaction style guide](/developer/styleguide.md).

-The Core team also encourages in-line commenting.
+The team also encourages in-line commenting.

 Use comments to:

 -   Explain functionality to someone new to the code
 -   Link to any external documentation